 FOR IMMEDIATE RELEASE

-The day is free and open to the public.
+The Appalachian day's activities are free and open to the public.
 Hours are 10 a.m. to 2 p.m.
 Events will be held on the campus lawns and inside in various locations.

 Additional information is available by contacting Gregg Busch, assistant professor of sociology, who coordinates the event with his students, at the college, 424-8253.